After Richard Lee McNair mailed himself out, perhaps the most astounding part of his escape was still yet to come.

 Richard Lee McNair escaped from prison three times, which is an impressive feat in itself.
 But it was his third escape in 2006 that required the kind of creativity and innovation that you very seldom see.

-On the night of Nov.
-17, 1987, in Minot, N.D., McNair broke into a building that stored grain with the intention of robbing it.
+On the night of November 17, 1987, in Minot, North Dakota, McNair broke into a building that stored grain with the intention of robbing it.
 The burglary was botched though when two men startled him.
 One of the men was truck driver Jerome Theis, who McNair shot and killed.
 He also shot at the second man but he managed to survive.

 After the police brought McNair in for questioning, he surrendered a concealed handgun and it didn’t take long before he was sentenced to hard time.
 He was given two life sentences for murder and attempted murder, on top of a 30-year sentence for burglary.